Output: 8

 mul = 7 * 2

-A variable can always only store one thing at a time.
-When we assign a new value to a variables, the old value gets lost.
+A variable can only refer to one value at a time.
+When a new value is assigned to the same variable, the previous reference is lost.

 a = 5